 Help

 Note that you generally must be proficient in a skill to help with skilled actions.
-To help an attack you must be able to make a viable melee attack.
+To help a melee attack you must be able to make a viable melee attack.

 Hide